 The drive to the villa in the morning is about 5 minutes.
-For the afternoon excursion, we will be in the bus for roughly one hour each way.
+For the afternoon excursion, we will be in the bus for roughly an hour and fifteen minutes each way.

 This is a long day out, but there is only about 0.9 miles (1.5 km) of walking all day.
 It is mostly flat and there are no uphill walks at all.
 There is, however, a 0.4 mile (0.6 km) walk after the last winery that is all downhill, which is factored into the total for the day.

-Today is our biggest driving day.
+Today is our longest driving day.
+We will spend a total of about four and a half hours in the bus today.
 The morning drive to Montalcino will be roughly two hours and fifteen minutes.
 After that, we will be backtracking toward home for the rest of the day.
 The drive from the abbey to the winery is ten minutes.
-The drive to pienza is twenty minutes.
+The drive to Pienza is twenty minutes.
 The drive to Montalcino is twenty minutes.
 Finally the drive home will be about an hour and twenty minutes.
 Additionally, when we are in Monepulciano, the winery is at the top of the city hill, where we cannot drive.
-Rather than have you walk up the stee hill, we take a short (5 or 10 minute) city bus ride to get there
+Rather than have you walk up the steep hill, we take a short (5 or 10 minute) city bus ride to get there

 In Orvieto, you can estimate 0.75 miles (1.2 km) of walking today, mostly flat.

 The drive to Orvieto is about 40 minutes each way.
 There will also be a short ride in a funicular, followed by a city bus while in Orvieto to get us from the parking area to the Cathedral, then a short funicular ride back down.